-The 12-month project will be delivered through a truly trans-disciplinary and cross-sectoral approach integrating public health, prescribing, environmental science, and social science methods and data.
-Briefly, this will include desk-based analysis of pre-existing data, stakeholder engagement, and prescriber and patient focus group activities.
+The 12-month project will be delivered through a trans-disciplinary and cross-sectoral approach integrating public health, prescribing, environmental science, and qualitative health research.
+This will include desk-based analysis of pre-existing data, cross-sector stakeholder workshops, and prescriber and patient focus group activities.
 Qualitative and quantitative data will be incorporated into a probabilistic graphical model to create the formulary framework.

 The investigators have strong track-records and expertise in pharmaceutical public health, formulary development, qualitative health services research, and analysis of the environmental occurrence and impact of emerging contaminants.
-This work will capitalise on the established networks and resources of national and international partners representing key stakeholders across the healthcare, prescribing, pharmaceutical industry, environment, and water sectors, including through the One Health Breakthrough Partnership.
-Project partners (from the James Hutton Institute, University of Uppsala, Scottish Water, and SEPA) will provide valuable contributions in their individual remits to enable delivery of the project, and wider stakeholders will be invited to engage with this project through the Project Stakeholder Group.
+Through the One Health Breakthrough Partnership, the project will capitalise on the established networks and resources of national and international partners representing key stakeholders across the healthcare, prescribing, pharmaceutical industry, environment, and water sectors.
+Project partners (from the James Hutton Institute, University of Uppsala, Scottish Water, and SEPA) will provide valuable contributions in their individual remits, and wider stakeholders will be invited to engage with this project through the Project Stakeholder Group.

 NHS Highland, the University of the Highlands and Islands – Environmental Research Institute (UHI-ERI), and the University of Nottingham were awarded a UKRI-MRC grant to develop a framework for an eco-directed formulary that will incorporate environmental data on medicines into the prescribing process, alongside clinical and cost effectiveness.